 Requirements for a Primary PCI and Resuscitation Designation

 To qualify for the PCI and Resuscitation designation, a hospital must demonstrate its expertise and commitment to quality patient care by meeting or exceeding a wide set of stringent criteria.
 If these requirements are met, the American College of Cardiology then conducts an on-site evaluation.

 Heart attack resources

-When it comes to heart attacks, time is muscle, so knowing the signs and symptoms is essential to getting help quickly.
-Visit the pages below for tips on identifying heart attacks, your risk for developing heart disease, and tips for living a heart-healthier life.
+Knowing the signs and symptoms of a heart attack is essential to getting help quickly.
+Visit the pages below for tips, risk factors, and ideas to live a heart-healthier life.

 - Signs and symptoms of a heart attack.

 - Take our heart attack risk assessment.

 - Early Heart Attack Care®, or EHAC®, is an awareness campaign intended to educate the public about the signs of an impending heart attack and that these signs and symptoms can occur days or weeks before the actual even.
 CLICK HERE to learn more and to take the EHAC® pledge or CLICK HERE to watch a short video.